TRISO / FCM® Fuel

 FCM is an ideal fuel form for long-term storage in spent fuel repositories.
 Unlike graphite, it has extremely low reaction rates with water and air and is stable for millions of years.
 FCM outlasts the fuel's radioactivity.

-To make FCM Fuel, we start by additvely manufacturing SiC shells in whatever shape we need - usually cylinders or annular cylinders.
+To make FCM Fuel, we start by additively manufacturing SiC shells in whatever shape we need - usually cylinders or annular cylinders.
 TRISO particles are then poured into the shell.
 Finally, SiC is deposited into the shell and between the particles to form a dense and robust matrix.

 FUEL IN ANY SHAPE